-Venezuela protests: Young man killed in Valencia - BBC News
+Venezuela women march against Maduro

-A young man has been killed in violence in the Venezuelan city of Valencia, amid protests against the rule of President Nicolas Maduro.
+Hundreds of women have marched in the Venezuelan capital, Caracas, continuing a wave of protests against the rule of President Nicolas Maduro.

-Hecder Lugo, in his early 20s, died from a head wound.
-Officials said he had been shot.
+The women, dressed in white and led by opposition MPs, denounced what they consider repression by security forces.

-Youths looted shops in several cities.
-In Caracas an armoured vehicle was filmed ploughing into protesters.
+The US has also expressed concern about what UN ambassador Nikki Haley called a "violent crackdown".

 At least 36 people have died and hundreds have been injured in weeks of protests.